 Material fees apply to this program.
 Students to supply their own basic tools and equipment (tape, glue, pencils etc.).
 A list of these tools and equipment is supplied to students during the Pre-Training Review.
 Students are responsible for paying for their own printing.

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-VETDSS students attend on day per week for two years.
+VETDSS: Students attend one day per week over the course of two years.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 A free and confidential service to help you build the foundation skills you need to be successful at TAFE.
 Improve your english language, maths and/or writing skills; enhance your computer, exam and study skills.

 Our library team are passionate about supporting students to achieve their study goals.
 They have subject guides, referencing help, and online resources to assist you with you assessments.